Stephenson 2 DFK 1: Mass loss

-It is possible that Stephenson 2 DFK 1 underwent an extreme mass loss episode recently, due to its significant infrared excess.
+It is possible that Stephenson 2 DFK 1 underwent an extreme mass loss episode recently due to its significant infrared excess.

-In 2013, an article describing the red supergiants in Stephenson 2 stated that Stephenson 2 DFK 1 (referred to as D1) and D2 (another member of Stephenson 2) have maser emissions, indicating that they have the highest mass loss in the cluster.
+In 2013, an article describing the red supergiants in Stephenson 2 stated that Stephenson 2 DFK 1 (referred to as D1) and D2 (another member of Stephenson 2) have maser emissions indicating that they have the highest mass loss in the cluster.
 Only the stars with the highest bolometric luminosities in the cluster seem to present maser emissions.
-Stephenson 2 DFK 1 displays strong silicate emission, especially at wavelengths of 10 μm and 18 μm.
+Stephenson 2 DFK 1 displays strong silicate emission especially at wavelengths of 10 μm and 18 μm.
 Water masers were detected in the star as well.

 Membership

 It has been debated for a while if this star is actually part of its supposed cluster.
-Due to its radial velocity being below the other cluster stars but with some spectrum-derived indications showing signs of membership, some sources state that the star is unlikely to be a foreground giant; however, more recent papers considered the star an unlikely member due to its extreme and inconsistent properties.
+Due to its radial velocity being below the other cluster stars but with some signs of membership, some sources state that the star is unlikely to be a foreground giant; however, more recent papers considered the star an unlikely member due to its extreme and inconsistent properties.

-Using radial velocities determined from SiO maser emission and IR CO absorption, a study of red supergiant masers in massive clusters considered Stephenson 2 DFK 1 as a field red supergiant, unrelated to Stephenson 2.
+Using radial velocities determined from silicon oxide (SiO) maser emission and IR CO absorption, a study of red supergiant masers in massive clusters considered Stephenson 2 DFK 1 as a field red supergiant, unrelated to Stephenson 2.
 This is due to its lower radial velocity that is significantly different compared to other stars from Stephenson 2.
-Despite this, Stephenson 2 DFK 1's membership cannot be ruled out yet.

 Another possibility is that Stephenson 2 DFK 1 is actually a member, because its radial velocity is offset by an expanding optically thick envelope.
 The velocity difference between this star’s radial velocity and Stephenson 2 itself (20 kilometers per second) is a typical outflow speed for red supergiants.
-Another study says that Stephenson 2 DFK 1 is part of a cluster related to Stephenson 2, Stephenson 2 SW, which is assumed to be at the same distance as the core cluster itself.
+One study suggests that Stephenson 2 DFK 1 is part of a cluster related to Stephenson 2, Stephenson 2 SW, which is assumed to be at the same distance as the core cluster itself.
 This proposed cluster contains several other massive stars and red supergiants, including Stephenson 2 DFK 49.